 External examiner, City University (2010-2011).

 1980s, for Economist, Guardian, New Scientist, Sunday Times and Observer.
 Esquire columnist in 1993 and Esquire science editor 1996-98.
 Columnist for High Life.
-Since then, also written for The Spectator, Conde Nast Traveler and Science.
+Since then, also written for The Spectator, Conde Nast Traveler, Science, Newsweek and the Evening Standard.

 Winner and runner up/shortlisted in various awards including the British Press Awards; Medical Journalists Association; Association of British Science Writers.
 Shortlisted, New Consumer Editor of the year, BSME Awards.
 Shortlisted, BSME Editor of the Year, newspapers and current affairs.
 Awarded the 2012 Wilkins-Bernal-Medawar prize lecture.
-On the Evening Standard's list of 1000 most influential Londoners 2012.
+On the Evening Standard's list of 1000 most influential Londoners 2012 and in 2016.

 Cambridge and Cheltenham Science Festivals.
 Tribeca Film Festival, New York.
 QM2.
 Royal Institution.
 Royal Society.
 Rutherford Appleton Laboratory.
-Cheltenham, Oxford and Edinburgh Book Festivals.
+Hay, Cheltenham, Oxford and Edinburgh Book Festivals.
 Festival della Scienza, Genoa.
-Various discussions, including at the Royal Society and 10 Downing Street.
+Various discussions, including at the Royal Society, Science Museum and 10 Downing Street.
 Association of Science Education.
 Chatham House.
-Interview Lecture with Walter Isaacson.
+Interview Lectures with Walter Isaacson, Ben Miller, Tim Hunt, Andre Geim, Venki Ramakrishnan and Demis Hassabis.
 Awarded the 2012 Wilkins-Bernal-Medawar prize lecture.
 Keynote speaker at the annual summit of the Science Foundation Ireland.
+Co-curator, TedX London 2016.
+Alchemy Lecture, with Sophie Waring, British Library 2017.
+How to Engage Millions of People, Dunn School, University of Oxford, and Department of Chemistry, UCL.
+Interview with Venki Ramakrishnan and Eugenia Cheng.
+Interview with Louise Brown on the 40TH of IVF.
+Interview with Patrick Vallance, Government Chief Scientist.
+Event with Roger Penrose.

 Chaired the Campaign for Science and Engineering debate among science spokesmen.

-Member of the Royal Academy of Engineering's Communications and Public Engagement Committee.
+Member of the Royal Academy of Engineering's External Affairs Committee.

 Former member of the Royal Society Science in Society Committee.